ChenxiaoLi-Joe/chenxiaoli.github.io/_pages/about.md

   - /about.html
 ---

+Hello there!
+I am Chenxiao Li!
+I am now a Third-year (2022-) master’s student from [Software College](http://sc.neu.edu.cn/english/main.htm), [Northeastern University](https://english.neu.edu.cn/).
+I am very fortunate to be supervised by [Prof. Qiang Tong](http://faculty.neu.edu.cn/tongq/en/index.htm) from Software College, and  co-supervised  by [Prof. Fu Zhang](http://faculty.neu.edu.cn/zhangfu/zh_CN/index.htm) and [Jingwei Cheng](http://www.cse.neu.edu.cn/2019/0303/c6641a157424/page.htm) from the School of Computer Science and Engineering.

+Before that, I received my Bachelor’s degree with an outstanding graduate award of Liaoning Province.

-I am now a Third-year(2022-) master’s student from [Software College](http://sc.neu.edu.cn/english/main.htm), [Northeastern University](https://english.neu.edu.cn/).
-I am very fortunate to be advised by [Prof. Qiang Tong](http://faculty.neu.edu.cn/tongq/en/index.htm) from Software College of Northeastern University.
-My research interests lie broadly in Multi-modal knowledge graphs (MMKGs) and (Multi-modal) Large language models.
-Currently, my research focuses on multi-modal fusion and the application of large language models, especially knowledge-driven LLM and knowledge-driven multi-modal learning.
-In this case, the implementation of artificial intelligence technology is accelerated.
+My research interests lie broadly in Knowledge graphs and Large language models.
+Currently, my research focuses on the application of deep learning and large language models in multi-modal learning, especially knowledge-driven LLM, and knowledge-driven multi-modal learning, which will involve integrating knowledge into multi-modal learning, or using multi-modal information to enhance the representation of knowledge.
+In this case, this will contribute to the development of human-centered NLP in the real world.

  <b><i><font color='red'>If you are interested in my field of work, any form of collaboration and communication is welcome.
-Please feel free to contact me ! (looking for PHD positions)</font> </i></b>
+Please feel free to contact me ! (looking for PHD positions in 2025/2026)</font> </i></b>

-# My research interest includes:
+# My research interest includes

 - Artificial Intelligence
 - Machine Learning
 - Deep Learning
+- Natural Language Processing (NLP)
-- Large Language Models
+- Large Language Models (LLMs)
-- Multi-modal
+- Multi-modal Learning (MM)
-- Knowledge Graph
+- Knowledge Graph (KGs)
-- Entity Alignment

-# Education Experiences:
+# Education Experiences

 - **2022 - 2025 (expected)**
   - M.S. in Software Engineering, Northeastern University (985、211), Shenyang, China
   - GPA: 3.40/4.0 **(Ranked 1st in cohort)**
 - **2018 - 2022**
   - B.S. in Software Engineering, University of Science and Technology Liaoning, Anshan, China
-  - Recommended for Master’s Degree Program with Exam Exemption due to exceptional research performance
+  - Recommended for Master’s Degree Program with Exam Exemption due to exceptional academic performance and research performance

+# Work Experiences

+- Sep.
+2022 - Jul.
+2025 **[ Research Assistant ]** at the Intelligent Data and Knowledge Engineering Laboratory (IDKE), Northeastern University.
+- Sep.
+2022 - Jul.
+2025 **[ Class Leader ]** of the Graduate Research Class, Northeastern University.
+- Sep.
+2023 - Oct.
+2024 **[ Chairperson ]** of the Graduate Student Union of the Software College, Northeastern University.
+- Jun.
+2022 – Dec.
+2023 **[ Internship ]** at Shenyang Zhongteng Zhongchuang Technology Co., Ltd. (Startup) , Liaoning, China.

+# Service

+- Aug.
+2023 **[ Volunteer ]** in "2023 China Conference on Knowledge Graph and Semantic Computing (CCKS)".
+- Jul.
+2020 - Dec.
+2024  **[ Member ]**  of "Chinese Association for Artificial Intelligence (CAAI)".

-# Professional Competitions:
+# Professional Competitions

 - Jul.
 2024 **[ National Second Prize ]** in the Artificial Intelligence Future Design Competition·New Engineering Innovation Digital Skills Competition (Python Category)
 - Dec.
 2023 **[ National Second Prize ]** in the National College Computer Ability Challenge Programming Challenge (Python Category)